KuluGary/website/src/blog/procedural-dungeon-generation.md

 thumb:
   url: "/assets/images/gallery/2023-11-28-procedural-dungeon-generation/1.gif"
   alt: A dark animated image of a dungeon layout being re-generated periodically.
+postmedia:
   images:
     - url: "/assets/images/gallery/2023-11-28-procedural-dungeon-generation/1.gif"
       alt: A dark animated image of a dungeon layout being re-generated periodically.
     - url: "/assets/images/gallery/2023-11-28-procedural-dungeon-generation/2.png"
       alt: A grey scene with the Godot logo in the middle and four door-openings at each cardinal direction.
 ---

 I like rogue-likes, and procedural generation is a fascinating subject to me.